Dice

 Nope, ain’t got diddly squat.

-other spellings: ain’t got nothing, ain’t got a thing, don’t have squat, don’t have diddly, ain’t got diddly squat to my name, we ain’t got diddly squat left, and ain’t got diddly squat but trouble
+variations: ain’t got nothing, ain’t got a thing, don’t have squat, don’t have diddly, ain’t got diddly squat to my name, we ain’t got diddly squat left, ain’t got diddly squat but trouble

 ★ Adding "ain’t got" makes "diddly squat" even more down-home.
 It’s funnier, more emphatic, and pure Southern/Appalachian flavor. ★